camsellem/grafana-privacy-demo/README.md

 - How to use Grafana Agent metrics to design PII audit dashboards in Grafana (TBD)

 ## Pre-requisites
+- A Grafana Cloud stack (including logs and metrics instances)
 - Access to a Kubernetes cluster - the demo was tested on Google Kubernetes Engine (GKE)
 - The Kubernetes command-line tool (kubectl) installed on your laptop
-- Helm installed on your laptop
+- Helm installed on your laptop (tested with Helm v3)

 ## Running the demo
 The following steps describe how to build and deploy the demo in your envrionment.